Batik kawung: Kawung Klempong

 Kawung Kemplong is the largest type of kawung motif.

 Kawung Beton

 The shape of the Kawung Beton batik motif is decorated with the shape of four circles with two rectangular points.
-Between the four circles there are four parts that seem to be bounded by a cross line.
-Understanding Concrete on the Kawung Beton motif comes from the name of the jackfruit seed in Javanese, the jackfruit that is inside has a symbolic meaning of good deeds not always displayed on the outside.
+Between the four circles, four parts seem to be bounded by a cross line.
+Understanding Concrete on the Kawung Beton motif comes from the name of the jackfruit seed in Javanese; the jackfruit that is inside has a symbolic meaning of good deeds not always displayed on the outside.

 Kawung Cacah Gori

 Kawung-patterned batik with chopped gori isen-isen.

 Kawung Geger

 Kawung Geger is a large kawung motif filled with smaller kawung motifs inside.
 Batik with this motif is considered sacred and can only be worn by kings and their close families.
 This has something to do with historical events, namely the Ponorogo agreement in 1813 which split the sultanate into the Ngayogyakarto Hadiningrat Sultanate and the Pakualaman Duchy.